Skip Menu

 When a student has an academic dispute with a faculty member over a grade, some procedures exist to resolve the complaint in the most satisfactory way for both the student and faculty member.
 For more information, contact the Associate Vice President for Undergraduate Education and Student Success at 606-783-2003.

-Download the Course Grade Grievance Form
+Download Final Grade Appeal Form

 When a student has an academic dispute with a faculty member over a grade, (UAR 112) identifies procedures to resolve the complaint in the most satisfactory way for both the student and faculty member.
 For more information, contact the Associate Vice President of Undergraduate Education and Student Success at 606-783-2003.